-At December 31, 2006, the district attorney has \$1,127,504 in deposits (collected bank balances).
-The demand deposits are secured from risk by \$200,000 of federal deposit insurance at each of the two financial institutions and \$1,057,504 of pledged securities held by the custodial bank in the name of the fiscal agent bank (GASB Category 3).
-The time deposits are secured from risk by \$500,000 of federal deposit insurance at each of the five financial institutions and \$5,186,869 of pledged securities held by the custodial banks in the name of the fiscal agent bank (GASB Category 3).
+At December 31, 2012, the district attorney has \$1,767,836 in deposits (collected bank balances).
+The demand deposits are secured from risk by \$429,834 of federal deposit insurance at each of the three financial institutions and \$2,808,793 of pledged securities held by the custodial bank in the name of the fiscal agent bank (GASB Category 3).
+The time deposits are secured from risk by \$1,559,338 of federal deposit insurance at each of the seven financial institutions and \$2,394,092 of pledged securities held by the custodial banks in the name of the fiscal agent bank (GASB Category 3).
+The time deposits at one of the financial institutions are in the CDARS program.